ClarityNLP/ClarityNLP/docs/algorithms/section_tagger.rst

 prior to deciding the winning match.
 Each match represents the possible start of a new report section.

-For each match, the section tagger extracts the matching text and performs a series of validity checks on it.
-Dash-terminated matches are checked to see that they do not end in the middle of a hyphenated word.
-They are also checked for lab results stated with a hyphen, such as ``SODIUM-135``, the serum sodium level.
+For each match, which consists of one or more words followed by a terminator, the section tagger extracts the matching text and performs a series of validity checks on it.
+Dash-terminated matches are checked to verify that they do not end in the middle of a hyphenated word.
+They are also checked to ensure that they do not terminate within a hyphenated lab result, such as ``SODIUM-135``.
 Any such matches are discarded.
+Several other tests are performed as well.

 If any matches survive these checks, the terminating characters and possible leading newlines are stripped from the matching text, and any bracketed data